-- Statement of financial position as at 30 June 2022; - Statement of comprehensive income, Statement of changes in equity, and Statement of cash flows for the year then ended; and - Notes including a summary of significant accounting policies.
+- Statement of financial position as at 30 June 2023. - Statement of profit or loss and other comprehensive income, Statement of changes in equity, and Statement of cash flows for the year then ended. - iii.
+Notes including a summary of significant accounting policies. - iv.
+Statement by Approved Officers.